reactnative-components/button/README.md

 # button
-a flexible button component with native design in android and ios
+A flexible button component with native design in android and ios